TheBeardyPenguin/ForAllKerbalkind/README.md

 **Enable** "Recommended Community Visual Settings" when prompted, and tick **all** boxes *except* for adding TUFX, as the modpack has already done that for you.

 Change the **Earth** textures to **16k** and leave everything else as default.
-> [!NOTE]
+> [!CAUTION]
-> **Higher resolutions will eat tens of GB of memory and our base statics will not display properly**, but up to you if you want to see the individual blades of grass at Cape Canaveral.
+> **Higher resolutions will eat tens of GB of memory and cause our custom Kerbal Konstructs bases to not display properly.** It is up to you if you want to see the individual blades of grass at Cape Canaveral with <10 FPS, but we do not recommend going above 16k for performance and stability reasons.

 ### 18) Install the For All Kerbalkind Modpack Files